msomeya1/OkadaTorch/docs/OkadaWrapper.md

 The explanation of each key is as follows.
 - `x,y,z`: Coordinates of the station.
 Values in the local Cartesian coordinate system with x in the east, y in the north, and z in the vertical.
-See also the `"Coordinate System"` section below.
-Note that z must be negative, and if you try to reference a point in air, the displacement/strain there will return 0.
+Note that z must be negative.
 - `x_ref, y_ref`: x,y coordinates of the epicenter.
 For a point source, these are the coordinates of the point, but for a rectangular fault, these are the coordinates of the top end of the fault (often called the "reference point").
 It is not the coordinate of the center of the rectangle.
 - `depth`: Depth of the source ($>0$).
 For a point source, this is the depth of the point, but for a rectangular fault, this is the coordinate of the top end of the fault ("reference point").
 - `length, width`: These parameters are specific to a rectangular fault and, as the name implies, length (length of one side in the strike direction) and width (length of one side in the dip direction).
-- `strike, dip, rake`: Specified in degrees.
+- `strike, dip, rake`: Specified in degrees. <!-- is_degreeによるからこれは本当ではない -->
 - `slip`: This name can be misleading.
 For rectangular faults, this is as the name implies, the amount of slip.
-In the case of a point source, this represents the potency (seismic moment divided by the stiffness ratio, which is also equal to slip multiplied by the small area of the fault).
+In the case of a point source, this represents the potency (which is equal to seismic moment divided by the elastic constant, also equal to slip amount multiplied by the infinitesimal area of the fault).
 Since it is complicated to specify arguments differently for point seismic sources and rectangular faults, they are specified with the same name in this way.

 In addition, there are three optional arguments: `compute_strain`, `is_degree` and `nu`.
 - `compute_strain`: The original FORTRAN subroutine computes both displacements and strains at a given location, but in some cases displacement alone may be sufficient.